openconfig/gnmic/docs/user_guide/outputs/otlp_output.md

     # map of string:string, additional static attributes to add to the OTLP Resource.
     resource-attributes:
       # key: value
+    # map of string:string, HTTP headers (or gRPC metadata) to include with every export request.
+    # Use this to set tenant/org identifiers required by multi-tenant backends such as
+    # Grafana Mimir, Loki, or Tempo.
+    headers:
+      # X-Scope-OrgID: my-tenant
     # integer, defaults to 1.
     # number of workers processing events.
     num-workers: 1